OpenAstronomy/openastronomy.github.io/gsoc/index.md

 Contributors applications to OpenAstronomy projects follows the same rules as the [Python Software Foundation] and the [GSoC Contributor Guide].
 We have [also our own guide to a good application for OpenAstronomy][OpenAstronomy Contributor Guide].

-All student blogs are collected on the [OpenAstronomy Universe] site.
+All contributors blogs are collected on the [OpenAstronomy Universe] site.

 ## Quick Links